The Bankrate promise

-- Home maintenance, including a fund for future replacement of things that wear out over time such as appliances, the roof and HVAC system
+- Home maintenance, including a fund for emergencies or future replacement of things that wear out over time such as appliances, the roof and HVAC system

 - Pest prevention

-The kind of mortgage you choose can also have a significant impact on what you can afford.
+The kind of mortgage you choose can also have a significant impact on how much home you can afford.
 To find a loan that’s right for you, it’s important to explore all your options, including conventional, FHA and VA loans.
 It’s also smart to find a mortgage lender that understands your financial situation, needs and goals.